Interpersonal Skills: Your Career Edge

 What are interpersonal skills?

 One of the easiest ways to think about interpersonal skills is to recognize how they differ from hard, technical skills.
-Hard skills are those learned abilities that can help you to perform daily job duties.
+Hard skills are those learned abilities that can help you perform daily job duties.
 They include things like technical proficiencies, writing skills, accounting knowledge, analytical abilities, and similar competencies.
 Most people learn these skills in school, through an accreditation process of some sort, or via hands-on experience.

-Interpersonal competencies are different kinds of skills that are not generally acquired through any formal educational process.
+Interpersonal competencies are different types of skills that are not usually acquired through any formal educational process.
 Instead, they are traits that flow from your own personality and your experience in dealing with people in social settings.
 As a rule, they tend to involve specific skill sets that help you interact with others, such as the ability to effectively communicate ideas, collaborate as a team, and navigate through complex and evolving social environments.

 Why are interpersonal skills important in the workplace?